mathjax/MathJax-docs/upgrading/earler/upgrade.rst

 MathJax comes with four pre-built configurations, and our hope is that one of these will suit your needs.
-They are described in more detail in the :ref:`Using a Configuration File  <config-files>` section.
+They are described in more detail in the `Using a Configuration File` section.
 To load one, add ``?config=filename`` (where ``filename`` is the name of the configuration file without the ``.js``) to the URL that loads ``MathJax.js``.
 For example